 It Affects Women More Than Men

 There are several factors that determine the possibility of being diagnosed with chronic dry eye.
 It happens more frequently in older patients than younger ones and also tends to affect people who suffer from other chronic conditions like lupus and diabetes.
-Chronic dry eye is more common in women than men— this is because during pregnancy or menopause, hormonal changes occur that affect body chemistry, as well as vision changes.
-These hormonal changes can also be triggered by birth control pills, so chronic dry eye can affect women of all ages.
+Chronic dry eye is more common in women than men— this is because, during pregnancy or menopause, hormonal changes occur that affect body chemistry, as well as vision changes.
+These hormonal changes can also be triggered by birth control pills, so the chronic dry eye can affect women of all ages.

 Chronic Dry Eye Can Be Treated With Surgery

 In more severe cases of dry eye, there is a surgery available that blocks the tear ducts.
 The procedure helps tears stay in the eyes longer to make up for a lack of hydration in the tears.
 It can also help the eyes produce more tears.
-This surgery is only used in cases where the patient does not respond to other simple treatments, like artificial tears and eye drops that increase tear production.
+This surgery is only used in cases where the patient does not respond to other simple treatments like artificial tears and eye drops that increase tear production.

 There Are Ways To Manage Symptoms Without Eye Drops Or Surgery